Bakewell

 An assessment of population growth drivers in Bakewell reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Bakewell's population was 3,091 as of the 2021 Census.
-By Aug 2025, it is around 3,352, reflecting an increase of 261 people (8.4%).
-This change is inferred from ABS data: an estimated resident population of 3,345 in June 2024 and one validated new address since the Census date.
-This results in a population density of 2,539 persons per square kilometer, placing Bakewell in the upper quartile nationally according to AreaSearch's assessment.
-The area's growth rate of 8.4% since the census is within 0.2 percentage points of the national average (8.6%).
-Overseas migration contributed approximately 51.1% of overall population gains recently.
+Bakewell's population, as of August 2025, is approximately 3,352 people.
+This figure represents an increase from the 2021 Census count of 3,091 people, marking an 8.4% rise over this period.
+The estimated resident population in June 2024 was 3,345, with one validated new address added since the Census date contributing to this growth.
+This results in a population density ratio of 2,539 persons per square kilometer, placing Bakewell in the upper quartile compared to other locations assessed by AreaSearch.
+The area's population growth rate of 8.4% since the census is close to the national average of 8.6%, indicating strong growth fundamentals.
+Overseas migration accounted for approximately 51.1% of overall population gains during recent periods, driving this growth.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 growth estimation, AreaSearch applies age cohort-based growth rates from the ABS's latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future trends project above median population growth for Australian statistical areas.
-Bakewell is expected to grow by 814 persons to 2041, recording a total gain of 24.1% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch applies age cohort-based growth rates provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Future population trends indicate above median growth for Australian statistical areas.
+Bakewell is projected to grow by 814 persons to reach a total of 4,166 people by 2041, representing a 24.1% increase over the 17-year period.

 Frequently Asked Questions - Population